grafana/tempo/docs/tempo/website/troubleshooting/agent.md

 ---
-title: Agent Troubleshooting
+title: Agent troubleshooting
 weight: 472
 ---

-# Agent Troubleshooting
+# Agent troubleshooting

 Sometimes it can be difficult to tell what, if anything, the Grafana Agent is sending along to the backend.
 This document focuses on a few techniques to gain visibility on how many traces are being pushed to the Agent and if they're making it to the